 - It is illegal to drive under the influence of marijuana.
-You cannot drive with an open container of marijuana in the passenger area.
+You cannot drive with an open container of any form of marijuana in the passenger area of your car.

 Medical marijuana is a separate program overseen by the MA Department of Public Health.

 Important things to know about medical marijuana:

 - Qualifying patients must obtain a written certification from their health care provider and a registration card from the MA Department of Public Health in order to purchase medical marijuana.